KunVinn/CTM-Clock/README.md

 ### Email relay (Option B)

-Sends the user's tongue self-check report to a TCM practitioner. **No accounts, no database, no storage on the site.** The user types their own name and emails into a form each time — they identify themselves voluntarily.
+Sends the user's tongue self-check report to a TCM practitioner. **No accounts, no database, no storage on the site.** The user types their own name and email into a form each time — they identify themselves voluntarily.

 - `netlify/functions/send-report.js` — stateless serverless function (~150 lines)
 - Forwards via **Resend** (free tier: 3000 emails/month)